YorkEarwaker/Automation/repository-sample/README.md

 * <todo: Node, any different from standrad JS/TS structure? is it even necessary? >
 * <todo: others?, >
 * <todo: better comprehensive view of necessary non functionals, >
-* <todo: iterate, c/cpp, wip, consider renaming /cpa >
+* <todo: iterate, c/c++/asm, wip, >
+* <todo: iterate, Python, not happy with this, confused,>
 * <todo: consider, renameing in all sample repository structures test dirctory, from /test or /tests to /tst >
-* <todo: consider, continouse integration and deployment directory /cid for each type of project, >
+* <todo: consider, continous integration and deployment directory /cid for each type of project, >
+* <todo: consider, glossary with description of each directory type in each coding type structure, >
+* <todo: consider, faq? for what purpose? >

 DONE
 * <done: Python, applications, first cut, v0.1>